City-of-Helsinki/unified-search/README.md

 Solution consists of following parts:

 [Data collector](https://github.com/City-of-Helsinki/unified-search/tree/develop/sources)

-- Python Django application for fetching data from multiple sources and storing it to Elasticsearch.
+- Python Django application for fetching data from multiple sources and storing it to the OpenSearch (or earlier to the Elasticsearch).
 - Django management commands are triggered by Kubernetes cron jobs.

-Elasticsearch
+OpenSearch

 - Search engine for indexing the data.

 [GraphQL API](https://github.com/City-of-Helsinki/unified-search/tree/develop/graphql)

-- GraphQL API on top of Elasticsearch providing high level interface for end (frontend) users.
+- GraphQL API on top of OpenSearch providing high level interface for end (frontend) users.

 # Endpoints